 Preferred solution: Let the company propose a solution.

-I didn't like: Inability to reach competent staff to resolve a claim.
+Bank Of America Cons: Inability to reach competent staff to resolve a claim.